-This educational project combines the education of underprivileged children and a wildlife orphanage and is a registered non-profit organisation located at the heart of the Limpopo Province of South Africa!
 This exceptional experience provides volunteers with the unique opportunity of not only caring for some of South Africa’s most iconic species, but also of using these animals as a tool to inspire a generation of underprivileged school children to become passionate about wildlife conservation.
+Work with children and wildlife in the heart of the Limpopo Province of South Africa with DAKTARI, a non-profit organization.

 Be it doing bush walks, learning about the negative aspects of poaching, or discussing the importance of respect, you will always be busy!
 Members of the project’s team will guide you and help you whenever needed, so you will never be alone!